-headquarter dummy variable.
-The eight alternative proxy variables for the female director gap we use are explained in Section 2.2 and include the variables used by Greene, Intintoli, and Kahle (2019) and Hwang, Shivdasasni, and Simintzi (2019).
-Results are reported in Table OA.9 and explained in detail in the Online Appendix.
-In short, our analysis supports findings by Ahern and Dittmar (2012), Greene, Intintoli, and Kahle (2019), and Hwang, Shivdasasni, and Simintzi (2019), suggesting that frictions in the director labor market partly explain the negative reaction of California firms to the introduction of a gender quota.
+and Dittmar (2012), Greene, Intintoli, and Kahle (2019), and Hwang, Shivdasasni, and Simintzi (2019), suggesting that frictions in the director labor market partly explain the negative reaction of California firms to the introduction of a gender quota.
 However, across all these regressions we continue to observe a significantly negative announcement effect for both California and non-California firms that remains unexplained by the friction-based measures.
 In fact, the regression constant ranges from -1.69% to -2.57% and is statistically significant at the 1% level across all specifications.
 The California-headquarter dummy is mostly negative, but often insignificant once labor market frictions are accounted for.
-For example, when looking at our baseline measure of frictions, Shortfall (%), we find a negative and significant announcement return of -2.33% for both California- and non-California-headquartered firms, which becomes more negative for California firms, the larger the shortfall in female directors for quota compliance.
-The magnitude of this remaining effect for California firms and non-California firms is remarkable given that the quota may be withdrawn and non-California firms are not directly affected in the first place.
+For example, when looking at our baseline measure of frictions, Shortfall (%), we find a negative and significant announcement return of -2.33% for both California-headquartered firms, which becomes more negative for California firms, the larger the shortfall in female directors for quota compliance.
+The magnitude of this remaining effect for California firms and non-California firms are not directly affected in the first place.

 Therefore, we conjecture that investors' expectations regarding government interventions must have changed fundamentally in response to the introduction of the gender quota and that these expectations lead to the negative announcement returns we observe.
 In line with this view, previous literature shows that uncertainty associated with possible changes in government policy has negative implications for firm values (e.g., Pástor and Veronesi (2012; 2013); Brogaard and Detzel (2015); Kelly, Pástor, and Veronesi (2016); Koijen, Philipson, and Uhlig (2016); Brogaard, Dai, Ngo, and Zhang (2020)).
-We hypothesize that the adoption of the gender quota signals California's general willingness to legislate non-economic values.
-Shareholders' disapproval of the governments' attempt
+We hypothesize that the adoption of the gender quota signals California's general willingness to protect stakeholders' interests.
+Shareholders' disapproval of the governments' attempt to introduce stakeholder-friendly legislation may then result in the value losses we observe.
+Since California has a reputation for being a pioneer in introducing new legislation, shareholders of firms located in other states may expect similar legislation in their states.
+As stated by SEC commissioner Hester Peirce in her speech at the 2018 Annual SEC conference: "Nothing that happens in California stays in California."
+(Peirce (2018)).16